cscosu/ctf-writeups/2021/def_con_quals/nooopster/README.md

   the [Napster spec](http://opennap.sourceforge.net/napster.txt)

 There were only two places where files were read:
-1. The file server running on an port 7070
+1. The file server running on port 7070
 2. A weird `fopen` call in `main`.
 After playing around for a while, it seemed like the `fopen` was unreachable, so I don't know what it was even there for.